 - Split to Plitvice Lakes: a self-drive road trip

 - What to do in Zagreb?
 Here are 29 things (eat + see + hike)

-The less famous sister of Plitvice National Park, Krka National Park is situated between the ancient Roman town of Split and the town of Zadar.
+The less famous sister of Plitvice National Park, Krka National Park is situated between the ancient Roman town of Split and the town of Zadar and much easier to visit.
 There are many confusions regarding how to enter the Krka National Park, and truth be told after hours of research online the only thing I had learned is that there are many unofficial car parks trying to lure you in and pay for parking.
 It wasn’t until we got there that the magnitude of the problem truly appeared before my eyes so I want to share my advice.

 The ticket includes the free shuttle ride from the entrance down a winding path to where the trails actually begin.
 Despite stating that it’s a 800 m walk from the official entrance, it’s definitely more than that – so be sure to take the shuttle rides offered or you will be doing some extra trekking alongside large buses.
 P.S. remember to keep them for your return journey.

 The Krka national park can be divided into three parts:

 - In the south is the most famous Skradinski Buk waterfall at the base with a scenic trail looping around it and where I spent my half day at Krka National Park.

 - The middle portion consists of the Franciscan Monastery of Our Lady of Mercy and the Church of Our Lady on the Visovac Island, which is about 2 hours boat ride away and the top.